Ashoka Abeysinghe

 Ashoka Abeysinghe is a Sri Lankan politician, a member of the Parliament of Sri Lanka.
-He belongs to the United National Party.
-He was the first mayor of Kurunegala from the Sri Lanka Freedom Party, and later joined the United National Party.
-He was appointed the Deputy Minister of Transport and Civil Aviation after United National Party won the 2015 general elections.
+He belongs to the United National Party (UNP).
+He was the first mayor of Kurunegala from the Sri Lanka Freedom Party, and later joined the UNP.
+He was appointed the Deputy Minister of Transport and Civil Aviation after the UNP won the 2015 general elections.

-In 2020, he joint the break away group led by opposition leader Sajith Premadasa to establish Samagi Jana Balawegaya.
+In 2020, he joined the breakaway group led by opposition leader Sajith Premadasa to establish Samagi Jana Balawegaya.
 He was elected to parliament with that party in 2020.